Mt Cattlin Project

 Galaxy Managing Director Iggy Tan said the recent developments had consolidated Galaxy's holding in the Ravensthorpe region.

 "While our focus in the short term is the development of the Mt Cattlin project, we see great benefit in strengthening our tenement portfolio in the Ravensthorpe region," said Mr Tan.

 "In particular, we're very happy to have obtained full ownership of the mining lease applications M74/158 and M74/159 surrounding Mt Cattlin and look forward to obtaining the grant of these tenement applications.

 "With the tenement application E74/415 now approved by the Department of Mines and Petroleum, we are able to follow up previous work completed in the area.
 We believe Bakers Hill has the potential to hold a large-scale lithium-tantalum resource similar to that at Mt Cattlin," he said.

 About Galaxy Resources Limited

-Galaxy is also advancing plans to develop the Sal de Vida (70%) lithium and potash brine project in Argentina situated in the lithium triangle (where Chile, Argentina and Bolivia meet) which is currently the source of 60% of global lithium production.
-Sal de Vida has excellent promise as a future low cost brine mine and lithium carbonate processing facility.
+Galaxy is advancing plans to develop the Sal de Vida lithium and potash brine project in Argentina situated in the lithium triangle (where Chile, Argentina and Bolivia meet), which is currently the source of 60% of global lithium production.
+Sal de Vida has excellent potential as a low cost brine-based lithium carbonate production facility.

-Lithium compounds are used in the manufacture of ceramics, glass, electronics and are an essential cathode material for long life lithium-ion batteries used to power e-bikes and hybrid and electric vehicles.
-Galaxy is bullish about the global lithium demand outlook and is positioning itself to achieve its goal of being involved in every step of the lithium supply chain.
+Lithium compounds are used in the manufacture of ceramics, glass, and consumer electronics and are an essential cathode material for long life lithium-ion batteries used in hybrid and electric vehicles, as well as mass energy storage systems.
+Galaxy is bullish about the global lithium demand outlook and is aiming to become a major producer of lithium products.

 Pioneer Resources Ltd